Jaytak/Jaytak/README.md

 # Hey There 👋

-I'm Jacob(JayTAK), a full-time student and part-time dev (when I get a break!).
+I'm Jacob (Jay), a full-time student and part-time dev (when I get a break!).
 I also run Minecraft servers for friends.<br>
 Studying Bachelors in Information Technology (Year 2) and CS50X.
 Taken CS50P.

 ### Languages